WSP is now accepting applications for its Year 26 Alternate List

 Required Application Materials:

-- WSP Member Application (PDF)
+- WSP Member & Team Leader Application (Word)

 - Cover Letter addressing why you want to join WSP, and what you hope to gain from the program

 - One Page Resume listing education, work experience, and references

 - Two Letters of Recommendation, which can be submitted on your behalf to email@example.com.
 Current CCC Corpsmembers must submit one letter from their C1.

 Questions or Technical Issues: Call Jody Weseman at the San Luis Obispo Office (805) 542-8461 or Greg Poulton at the Fortuna Office (707) 725-8601, or email WSP.Recruiter@ccc.ca.gov.

 Watershed Stewards Program (WSP) Members serve under the guidance of a Placement Site organization for 10.5 months to assess, monitor, and enhance watersheds.
 While each Placement Site’s overall strategy, effort, and timing of service activities varies, all Members will participate in the following types of service:

 The Watershed Stewards Program (WSP) Team Leaders assist with the coordination and support of education, outreach, and volunteer events for WSP Members throughout California.